 The Rugosa Collection is deeply personal to us.
-It is named for a Rhode Island seaside home that is one of our favorite places.
-For nearly twenty summers, Rugosa is where we go to reset, plan our next year, and decide on new work.
-The collection draws from both the spirit of its namesake and from its comfortable, breeze-filled rooms.
-Home to generations of artists and scholars, Rugosa’s rooms invite you to spend long stretches of time either alone with your thoughts or immersed in conversation.
+Named for a seaside home in Rhode Island that has shaped our lives for nearly two decades, it carries the spirit of a place where we return each summer to reset, to think, and to decide on new work.
+Rugosa’s rooms—comfortable, breeze-filled, and lived in by generations of artists and scholars—invite long stretches of time, whether alone with your thoughts or immersed in conversation.
 This duality was the quality we most sought to capture in our design.

-Rugosa is also the culmination of a two-year conversation about living rooms.
-We’ve been living with several of the pieces for some time now, something we do so we can tweak the designs until they are right.
-These are our ideal living room pieces: warm, bright, functional, comfortable and boldly simple.
+Rugosa is also the culmination of a two-year conversation about what living rooms can be.
+We lived with early versions of the pieces in our homes, refining each form until it felt essential—warm, bright, functional, comfortable, and boldly simple.
+Defined by distilled forms and straightforward geometry, the pieces are unembellished yet deeply considered.
 Above all else they are pieces to live with and allow for a space where the mind can wander.

-The collection debuted at Alcova during Milan Design Week and Sight Unseen Offsite in New York—two fairs that have helped shape the contemporary design landscape in distinct and meaningful ways.
-As part of those exhibitions, we recorded a conversation about the collection’s origins, material language, and the broader intentions behind our work at Kalon.
+Rugosa first appeared at Alcova during Milan Design Week and at Sight Unseen Offsite in New York—two fairs that continue to shape the contemporary design landscape in distinct and meaningful ways.
+As part of those exhibitions, we recorded a conversation about the collection’s origins, its material language, and the intentions that guide our work at Kalon.

 Listen to Kalon’s Founders Michaele and Johann discuss the evolution of the collection.